 Once extracted from the trap, each bird is transferred to a soft mesh holding cage and carried to the banding table where it is checked to see if it is already wearing a band.
 Each “new” (unbanded) bird receives a band marked with a unique number which will be recorded in a database at the Bird Banding Laboratory in Laurel, Maryland.

 Most bird bands come preformed from heavy-gauge aluminum and embossed with letters and numbers; even the smallest and lightest of these would be far too large and heavy for a hummingbird.
 Instead, hummingbirds receive special bands made from sheets of soft aluminum alloy only about the thickness of a business card.
-The unique number codes for a series of 100 bands are anodized (printed) onto the metal sheet, along with lines to guide trimming of the bands.
-This sheet is sent to the bander, who must use a custom set of tools cut out each band, trim it to size, smooth all the edges, and form it into a tiny ring.
-Great care must be taken in making each band, since it must stay on the bird for life without causing injury or interfering with the bird’s behavior.
+The unique number codes for a series of 100 bands are anodized (printed) onto the metal sheet, along with lines to guide the trimming of the bands.
+This sheet is sent to the bander, who must use a custom set of tools to cut out each band, trim it to size, smooth all the edges, and form it into a tiny ring.
+Great care must be taken in making each band to ensure that the bird can wear it for life without injury or interference with its behavior.
 Some wild hummingbirds have worn bands for more than 10 years with no apparent problems.

 The band is applied to the bird’s “leg” (actually the tarsus, equivalent to the long bones in our feet) using specially made pliers.
-The fit is checked, then the bird’s vital statistics are recorded: species, age, sex, lengths of wing, tail, and bill, weight, plumage condition, molt (loss and replacement of feathers), amount of visible fat, pollen color (if visible) and location, signs of impending or recent egg laying in adult females, and any peculiarities such as scars, odd-colored feathers, or presence of parasites.
+The fit is checked, then the bird’s vital statistics are recorded: species, age, sex, lengths of the wing, tail, and bill, weight, plumage condition, molt (loss and replacement of feathers), amount of visible fat (an indicator of general health and migratory status), pollen color and location (if visible), signs of impending or recent egg-laying in adult females, and any peculiarities such as parasites, odd-colored feathers, or scars.
 Pollen may be collected for later identification to help us understand what natural resources the birds depend on during migration and nesting.

 Birds already wearing bands don’t get another one; instead, their original band numbers are recorded along with all of the other data collected from new birds.
 Though the vast majority of recaptured birds were originally banded at the same location, these reencounters (up to five in one season) help us track the migration schedules, reproductive cycles, and longevity of individual birds.
 The oldest individual in the San Pedro study so far is a female Black-chinned that was at least 10 years old in 2006, making her one of the oldest documented hummingbirds in North America.

-As a final step, a few photos may be in order to document rare or difficult-to-identify species or unusual plumages or provide new material for SABO’s educational efforts.
-Once all documentation is complete, which usually takes only a couple of minutes, the bird is offered a sip of sugar-water and placed in a waiting hand for release.
+As a final step, a few photos may be in order to document rare or difficult-to-identify species or unusual plumages or provide new material for SABO’s educational efforts to the general public and the hummingbird banding community.
+Once all documentation is complete, which rarely takes more than two to three minutes, the bird is offered a sip of sugar water and placed in a waiting hand for release.
 Some birds fly off immediately, while others may sit quietly for several minutes before departing